christoph1984/hangry_man/README.md

 ''')
 ```

 8. **Game loop**: This is the main game loop.
 It continues as long as the player has tries left.
 In each iteration, it prints the current state of the hangman, asks the player for a guess, checks if the guess is correct, and updates the game state accordingly.
+This will also prompt the user if they enter a blank (invalid) choice.

 ```
 while tries > 0:
     print("\n", stages[6-tries])
     print("\nYou have", tries, "tries left\n")
+    guess = input("Guess a letter or the whole word: ") while guess == "" or guess == " ":
-    guess = input("Guess a letter or the whole word: ") if guess in guessed_letters:
+        print("Invalid input.
+Please enter a letter or a word.") guess = input("Guess a letter or the whole word: ") if guess in guessed_letters:
         print("\nYou've already guessed this letter.\n")
         continue
     guessed_letters.append(guess)